rwieruch/blog_robinwieruch_content/react-hooks.md

 export default App;
 {{< /highlight >}}

-Tha's the implementation for the stopwatch that uses the Browser API If you want to continue, you can extend the example by providing a "Reset" button too.
+That's the implementation for the stopwatch that uses the Browser API If you want to continue, you can extend the example by providing a "Reset" button too.

 {{< highlight javascript "hl_lines=16 17 18 19 37 38 39" >}}
 import React, { useState, useEffect } from 'react';